dennyzhang/dennytest/k8s_etcd/README.md

 ## | Active"/ #
 ## `-----------
 ```
-From above, we have confirmed whether we create PV or PVC, k8s will store the metatdata in etcd.
+From above, we have confirmed whenever we create PV or PVC, k8s will store the metatdata in etcd.

 # Useful link